Australian Terrier vs Azawakh: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Australian Terrier and Azawakh diverge most clearly.
 Australian Terrier brings a spirited, affectionate, courageous energy to the household, compared to Azawakh's loyal, reserved, proud disposition.
 These differences shape every daily interaction.
 In daily life, this means Australian Terrier owners typically experience a dog that leans toward spirited behavior, while Azawakh owners find their dog more inclined toward loyal tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+There is no objectively better personality here; pick the one that suits your household.

 Best for Families with Children